 There’s one more potential penalty for not appropriately protecting personal information.
-A company suffering a data breach is liable for damages of $100-$750 paid to every California resident whose information is exposed or actual damages if they turn out to be higher.
-Those can add up quickly as well and are just one more incentive to be prepared ahead of time.
+A company suffering a data breach is liable for damages of $100-$750 per California resident whose information hackers access.
+The damages can add up quickly, which is just one more incentive for companies to act now.

 Is GDPR Compliance Enough?